 Pre-Qualification Tool: The pre-qualification tool enables potential borrowers to see if they’ll likely qualify for a loan with College Ave.
 No need to worry about your credit score.
 The pre-qualification tool won’t hurt your score.
 When you formally apply for a loan with College Ave, a hard credit check will occur.
 Once a hard credit check happens, your score may drop approximately five points.

 Cosigner Release: It is possible to get your cosigner released from any obligations from your loan after two years of payments.
 However, there are a few requirements that need to be met before this can be done.

 First, you must not have missed any payments on any of your other financial obligations for 24 months.
 College Ave will obtain a credit report to verify this.
 Next, your income for the past two years must be more than twice the remaining loan balance.
 Finally, during the past two years, you must have made 24 on-time consecutive payments on your College Ave student loan without any late charges.

-College Ave offers competitive rates and flexible terms.
-They’re a qualified lender with many schools across the nation and can be used for any of your student loan needs: undergraduate, Ph.D., and everything in between.
+College Ave offers private student loans with competitive fixed and variable rate with flexible repayment terms.
+On top of that, they have excellent customer service.
+They’re a qualified lender with many schools across the nation and can be used for any of your private student loan needs: undergraduate, Ph.D., and everything in between.